AceCentre/AACSpeakHelper/README.md

 - Paste the returning text back if you are translating

 You can of course test it out by running the app and having some text copied from a text file.
 Give it a go.

+## Command line arguments

+You can add a number of parameters to when you run translatepb.exe.
+You can use the short or long style -- parameter flags.

+    '-c', '--config' The Path to a defined config file.
+So follow it with a file path to the config file.
+    '-l', '--listvoices', List Voices to see whats available in the set TTS system '-p', '--preview', Preview the voice only.
+Should be followed by a voice name '-s', '--style', Add a style.
+Should be followed by one of the styles

 ## Supported Languages